experimentalpolitics/immigration/material/design.md

 **[educ]** What is the highest level of education that you have completed?

-1. Less than a High school diploma,
+1. Less than a High school diploma
-2. Graduated high school or GED,
+2. Graduated high school or GED
-3. Graduated Two-year college,
+3. Graduated Two-year college
-4. Some college but no college degree,
+4. Some college but no college degree
-5. Graduated 4-year college,
+5. Graduated 4-year college
 6. Completed post-graduate or professional school, with degree
 7. Other
 8. Don't know